vishvAsa/AgamaH_vaiShNavaH/pAncharAtrAgamaH/meta/articles/MT/leach_pAncharAtra_2013/3_THE_THREE_JEWELS_AND_THE_FORMATION_OF/3_Divisions_within_the_pAncharAtra/1_i_Different_kinds_of_pAncharAtrika.md

 >
 > “And these \[Vyūhas\] Saṃkarṣaṇa and so on, are not thought of as really being the individual self etc. How \[is it they are thought of\] then?
 It is agreed that all these are lords, \[who are\] endowed with the lordly properties \[omniscient\] knowledge, sovereignty, power, strength, virility and splendour.
 They are all Vāsudevas, flawless, without substrate \(i.e. cause?\), and with no imperfections… /… / And it is agreed upon by those who follow the teachings of the Pañcarātra that there is no distinction between Vāsudeva and the others, all of whom are identical, \[and that none\] is created either by the hierarchy \[of the properties, omniscient\] knowledge and sovereignty etc. Indeed, all the Vyūhas are accepted as Vāsudevas without any distinctions.” \(BSBh 416.17-417.2, … 417.15-18\)

 What are we to make of these passages?
 Some scholars \(e.g. Colas 2011: 297\) believe that Śaṅkara is using the names ‘Bhāgavata’ and ‘Pañcarātrasiddhāntin’ to refer to the same group.
 This position is perhaps based on the fact that the Bhāgavatas are described here as worshipping god in accordance with the “five times” \(i.e.*abhigamana* etc.\), a practice which is elsewhere expressly associated with the psychological principle.

 As van Buitenen shows, the creative function of the *ahaṃkāra* in the *Mokṣadharmaparvan* \(as well as in the *Sāṃkhyakārikā*\) is continuous with older, mythical narratives wherein the primordial being combines and unites the principles of self-consciousness, self-formulation \( *ahaṃkāra*, i.e. the exclamation *aham\! *\), and self- \(and by extension, world-\) creation. [[48]]

-Pāñcarātra.57 But this interpretation has the problem of explaining why it is, then, that the doctrines linked with these denominations are so clearly different.
-For the Bhāgavatas hold, according to Śaṅkara, that the Vyūhas Saṃkarṣaṇa, Pradyumna and Aniruddha are caused to become manifest by Vāsudeva, the “supreme cause” \( *parā*

-*prakṛtih*\).
-This idea is compatible with the scheme of the successive emergence of these deities, and the principles \( *jīva*, *manas*, *ahaṃkāra*\) they personify, that is articulated

-in

-the

-*Nārāyaṇīya*.

-However,

-according

-to

-Śaṅkara,

-the
+Pāñcarātra.57

-Pañcarātrasiddhāntins reject this idea, and hold that there is no distinction whatsoever between the four Vyūhas.
-In the absence of any further textual support, it is difficult to arrive at any firm conclusions from the above passages.
-But at the least we can affirm that, in Śaṅkara’s time, there appear to have been doctrinal disagreements among Vaiṣṇavas who adhered to the theology of the four differentiated forms of god \( *vyūha*\).
+But this interpretation has the problem of explaining why it is, then, that the doctrines linked with these denominations are so clearly different.
+For the Bhāgavatas hold, according to Śaṅkara, that the Vyūhas Saṃkarṣaṇa, Pradyumna and Aniruddha are caused to become manifest by Vāsudeva, the “supreme cause” \( *parā prakṛtih*\).
+This idea is compatible with the scheme of the successive emergence of these deities, and the principles \( *jīva*, *manas*, *ahaṃkāra*\) they personify, that is articulated  in the *Nārāyaṇīya*.
+However,  according  to  Śaṅkara,  the Pañcarātrasiddhāntins reject this idea, and hold that there is no distinction whatsoever between the four Vyūhas.
+In the absence of any further textual support, it is difficult to arrive at any firm conclusions from the above passages.+++(4)+++ But at the least we can affirm that, in Śaṅkara’s time, there appear to have been doctrinal disagreements among Vaiṣṇavas who adhered to the theology of the four differentiated forms of god \( *vyūha*\).

 That there were philosophical disagreements among Pāñcarātrikas, and that these disagreements were relatively important in shaping distinct Pāñcarātrika identities is suggested elsewhere in medieval Sanskrit literature.

+## kAshmIra-shaivas
-In two recent publications, Alexis Sanderson \(2007, 2009a\) has drawn attention to several references to the ‘Pañcarātra’

-tradition in Kashmirian works dating from the final centuries of the first millennium CE.58 For the present purposes, two of these works are of particular interest.
+In two recent publications, Alexis Sanderson \(2007, 2009a\) has drawn attention to several references to the ‘Pañcarātra’ tradition in Kashmirian works dating from the final centuries of the first millennium CE.58 For the present purposes, two of these works are of particular interest.
 The first is the *Haravijaya*, a Sanskrit court epic written by Rājānaka Ratnākara around 830 CE.

-In the 47th canto \( *sarga*\) of this work, during a hymn to the goddess Caṇḍī, two groups of Vaiṣṇavas are distinguished \(at verses 55-56\): the Ekāyanas, whom I will discuss below, and the followers of the teaching relating to Saṃkarṣaṇa \( *sāṃkarṣaṇa śāsana*\).
+In the 47th canto \( *sarga*\) of this work, during a hymn to the goddess Caṇḍī, two groups of Vaiṣṇavas are distinguished \(at verses 55-56\):

+- the Ekāyanas, whom I will discuss below,
+- and the followers of the teaching relating to Saṃkarṣaṇa \( *sāṃkarṣaṇa śāsana*\).

 The second work, which is considerably more informative, is Bhaṭṭa Rāmakaṇṭha’s *Nareśvaraparīkṣāprakāśa* \(NPP\), a philosophical commentary on the c. seventh-eighth century *Nareśvaraparīkṣā* of Sadyojyotis.
 The NPP was most probably written during the second half of the tenth century \(Watson 2006\).
 Here, two kinds of 57 See e.g. MBh 12.325.4/57-59, the seventh century stele inscription from Baset in Cambodia \(K. 447, see Cœdès 1942: 193-95\), and a Śaiva work called the *Śrīkaṇṭhī* or the *Śrīkaṇṭhīyasaṃhitā*, at verses 51c-52 \(Hanneder 1998: 244\).